Nathan-Schwartz/WarShadow/Warshadow/README.md

 # WarShadow

 This branch is unique from the others because I have started implementing require.js.
-I am still having some issues with it but its only been a day so I'll get it :)
+I am still having some issues with the google charts API and the StatCrack tab system but its only been a day so I'll get it :)
 I plan to implemenet underscore.js after I am comfortable with the require.js aspect of it.